-Webflow makes designing prototype a fast and seamless affair.
-Completed prototypes can be modified into production ready sites when finished with just one click.
+Webflow makes the designing prototype a fast and seamless affair.
+Completed prototypes can be modified into production-ready sites when finished with just one click.
 The platform also provides a CMS feature that enables users to create dynamic and powerful sites without coding.

 IFTTT will enable you to connect different services such as voice assistants, creating powerful MVP experiments and photography via “applets”.
 The solution is available via the web as well as an iOS/Android app.

 You should research your users and determine their needs to ensure your MVP meets their needs.
 Here are steps to help you build your MVP: